-Universal Scene Description (USD) is an open and extensible framework and ecosystem for describing, composing, simulating and collaborating within 3D worlds, originally developed by Pixar Animation Studios.
-USD is more than a file format, it’s an open source 3D scene description used for 3D content creation and interchange among different tools.
-As a result of its power and versatility, it’s being widely adopted, not only in the visual effects community, but also in architecture, design, robotics, manufacturing, and other industries.
+Universal Scene Description is an extensible framework and ecosystem for describing, composing, simulating, and collaborating within 3D worlds.
+Originally developed by Pixar Animation Studios, USD, also referred to as OpenUSD, is more than a file format.
+It’s an open-source 3D scene description used for 3D content creation and interchange among different tools.
+Its incredible power and versatility has made it an industry standard, not only in the visual effects community, but also in architecture, design, robotics, manufacturing, and other industries.

-USD is the foundation for NVIDIA Omniverse™, a live collaborative platform that connects a wide variety of content creation tools to each other and to our real-time NVIDIA RTX™ ray tracing technology.
+USD (or OpenUSD) is the foundation for NVIDIA Omniverse™, a composable computing platform for building USD-based 3D workflows and applications.
+Omniverse connects a wide variety of content creation tools to each other and to our real-time NVIDIA RTX™ ray tracing technology.

-USDView, developed by Pixar, is a useful tool for loading, visualizing and introspecting USD files.
-It is one of the best ways to start exploring Universal Scene Description.
-NVIDIA provides USDView pre-built and configured so that you can get started right away.
-Download USDView from the Omniverse Launcher and consult the USDView documentation to learn more.
+USDView, developed by Pixar, is a useful tool for loading, visualizing, and introspecting USD files.
+It's one of the best ways to start exploring Universal Scene Description and NVIDIA provides USDView pre-built and configured to get you started right away.
+Download USDView from the Omniverse Launcher and check out the USDView documentation to learn more.

-The USD libraries are only available in source form from Pixar and building USD can be quite an adventure.
-We’re offering pre-built libraries as well as the accompanying USD Toolset for download.
-This package will help you get started developing tools that take advantage of USD.
+The USD libraries are only available in source form from Pixar, and building USD can be quite an adventure.
+To get you started, you can download pre-built libraries, including the accompanying USD Toolset.

 The usd-core package is also available if you want to experiment with the USD Python API or if you only need the core USD features for reading and writing USD stages and layers.
 USD comes pre-built and it's just a "pip install" away.